ziman/wgmesh/README.md

 5. the hub is untrusted, access control is performed by each node separately
 6. no central config file; use something like `cdist` or `puppet` to config each node

+The idea is that you run wgmesh on top of an existing wireguard configuration and it'll update `Endpoint` parameters automatically as they change.

 ## usage

 1. run wireguard + `wgmesh-hub` on the hub machine